RheaMimiCarillo/reading-notes/401/class-13.md

 **1. What is a Namespace and what does it allow you to do?**

+A namespace is a way to separate socket logic, depending on intended functionality.
+Instead of having connections route to "/", we can have them be routed to "/banana" or "/pokemon".

 **2. Each namespace potentially has its own what? (hint: 3 things)**

+1. Event handlers
+2. Rooms
+3. Middlewares

 **3. Discuss a possible use case for separate namespaces**

+A use case if we wanted to create a space where only some users have access to, like juicy secrets, for example.

 ## Bookmark and Review